WICG/handwriting-recognition/explainer.md

 The recognizer _may_ accept hints to improve accuracy for each drawing.

-Clients can optionally provide hints (or some combinations) when creating a `HandwritingRecognizer` object.
+Clients can optionally provide hints (or some combinations) when creating a `HandwritingDrawing` object.
 Providing unsupported hints has no effect.

+A dictionary of supported hints and their supported values are returned in `queryHandwritingRecognitionLanguage`.

 We propose the following hint attributes: